 - Determine your plant's energy intensity by fuel type.
 Our energy use calculator will make the job easier.

 - Compare your energy intensity with that of your industrial sector by referring to the appropriate benchmarking guide.
-You may also want to refer to the sector energy data available through the Canadian Industrial Energy Efficiency Data and Analysis Centre (CIEEDAC), at Simon Fraser University and supported by Natural Resources Canada.
+You may also want to refer to the sector energy data available through the Canadian Energy and Emissions Data Centre (CEEDC), at Simon Fraser University and supported by Natural Resources Canada.